vjoh/GTPE-HW15/README.md

 - The lab should already be started, so you should be able to connect immediately.

-- Refer to the [lab setup instructions](https://cyberxsecurity.gitlab.io/documentation/using-classroom-labs/post/2019-01-09-first-access/) for details on setting up the RDP connection.

 Once the lab environment is running, open the HyperV manager and make sure that the OWASPBWA and Kali box is running.

 - Then, login to the Kali VM and navigate to the IP address of the OWASPBWA machine.